Hartwig Karl von Wartenberg: Early life

+Hartwig Karl von Wartenberg was born on 3 April 1711 in Prignitz.
 He was the son of Rittmeister Alexander Wichart von Wartenberg and Katharina Dorothea von Platen.
 He was first taught at home and came to the cadet corps in 1726; cadet corps records indicate he was 16 years of age on 16 May 1726.
 He remained in the cadet corps for five years, five months and was deployed to the king of Prussia's regiment.